mas-bandwidth/gafferongames/content/post/networked_physics_2004.md

     };
 </pre>

 Next we need to make sure that the simulation gives the same result given the same initial state and inputs over time.
 Or at least, that the results are as close as possible.
-I'm not talking about determinism to the level of floating point accuracy and rounding modes, just a reasonable, 1-2 second prediction giving basically the same result.
+I'm not talking about perfect floating point determinism here, just a reasonable 1/2 second prediction giving approximately the same result.

 ## Network Fundamentals